verilog-to-routing/vtr-verilog-to-routing/README.developers.md

 ```
 ## Running in a large cluster using SLURM
 For the very large runs, you can submit your runs on a large cluster.
 A template of submission script to
-Slurm-managed cluster can be found under vtr_flow/tasks/slurm/
+a Slurm-managed cluster can be found under vtr_flow/tasks/slurm/

 ## Odin Functionality Tests